hxrshdeepsingh/Aurora-Framework/readme.md

 # Handler server

-A socket server that fulfills three primary functions: accepting client connections, receiving data from these clients, functioning as a control server for efficiently recording incoming data.
+A socket server that fulfills three primary functions:
+- Functioning as a control server.
+- Accepting target connections.
+- Receiving data from these targets.

 ## Server Structure